Human Resources Modernization

 Optional debit card: Use the debit card to pay directly for eligible expenses.
 Learn more about debit cards.

 Note: Enrollees in the High Deductible Health Plan with Health Savings Account may not enroll in the full Health Care FSA, but may enroll instead in the Limited Health Care FSA.
-The Limited Health Care FSA covers expenses related to dental, vision, or out-of-network preventive care services.
+The Limited Health Care FSA covers expenses related to dental, vision or out-of-network preventive care services.

 Dependent Care FSA*